the-y9/the-y9.github.io/index.md

 ## Co-curricular Skills and Achievement
 ### Skills
--Problem Solving attitude with Critical Thinking approach -Time Management ability to plan and achieve early -Flexibile with new ideas peer advices
+- Problem Solving attitude with Critical Thinking approach
+- Time Management ability to plan and achieve early
+- Flexibile with new ideas peer advices
 ### Achievements
--Lead and won swimming competitions as a school captain -Won Man of the Match in various Basketball events -Actively participated and won quiz competitions
+- Lead and won swimming competitions as a school captain
+- Won Man of the Match in various Basketball events
+- Actively participated and won quiz competitions

 <div id="pro">
 </div>